tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

    - Feed back of TR or CI
    - Leads to sprint's focus being shifted towards unplanned work
 - Productive Sprint
-   - Defined packackes, no disturbance and single purpose
+   - Defined packages, no disturbance and single purpose
 - White box analysis is partly left to team to understand dependencies

 # DM-1